alonsogc96/alonsogc96/README.md

 ### 🔐 Private Projects

-These are some of the private projects I've been working on, which aren't yet open-source or available for public access:
+These are some of the private projects I've been working on:

 - [**Rosaquibot**](https://github.com/alonsogc96/Rosaquibot)
   Robot to download and modify reports automatically.